Online Budget Allocation with Censored Semi-Bandit Feedback: Introduction

 \subsection{Our contributions}

-We introduce a general online learning setting to model crowdsourcing, multi-platform autobidding, and the allocation of compute resources for training large language models (LLMs), for which we make the following contributions. \begin{itemize}[wide] \item We design an intuitive algorithm (\Cref{algo:ucbowski}) that operates with censored-feedback access only, and prove for it worst-case regret guarantees of order $\tilde{\cO}\brb{K\sqrt{T}}$, where $K$ is the number of tasks and $T$ is the time horizon (\Cref{t:upper-bound-worst-case}). \item We show the optimality of \Cref{algo:ucbowski} by establishing a matching $\Omega \brb{ K \sqrt{T} }$ lower bound on the worst-case regret of any algorithm, including those with full-feedback access (\Cref{t:lower-bound-worst-case}). \item We then turn to the practically relevant and technically challenging \emph{diminishing-returns} setting---where the probability of completing a task is only concave in the amount of invested budget.
-Here, we prove that \Cref{algo:ucbowski} enjoys a dramatic speed-up, achieving polylogarithmic regret \emph{without any additional tuning} (\Cref{t:upper-bound-speed-up}). \end{itemize} These results not only establish the worst-case optimality of \Cref{algo:ucbowski}, but also highlight its ability to adaptively exploit structure, illustrating its broad applicability in real-world domains.
+We introduce a flexible online learning setting that generalizes the classic semi-bandit framework and models, in particular, crowdsourcing, multi-platform autobidding, and the allocation of compute resources for training large language models (LLMs).
+We make the following contributions. \begin{itemize}[wide] \item We design an intuitive optimism-based algorithm (\Cref{algo:ucbowski}) that operates using only censored semi-bandit feedback observations. \item For a practically relevant and technically challenging \emph{diminishing-returns} regime, we prove that \Cref{algo:ucbowski} achieves a fast polylogarithmic regret rate \emph{without any ad hoc tuning} (\Cref{t:upper-bound-speed-up}).

+\item We prove that this fast rate \emph{cannot} be obtained from \emph{bandit} feedback alone: any (linear) bandit algorithm incurs $\Omega(\sqrt{T})$ regret even in the diminishing-returns regime (\Cref{t:LB:linear:bandit}). \item For general nondecreasing curves, we prove that \Cref{algo:ucbowski} achieves a worst-case regret of $\tilde{\cO}\brb{K\sqrt{T}}$ (again, without any \emph{ad hoc} tuning; \Cref{t:upper-bound-worst-case}). \item For general nondecreasing curves, we prove that no algorithm can guarantee worst-case regret better than $\Omega\brb{K\sqrt{T}}$, not even with full-feedback access (\Cref{t:lower-bound-worst-case}). \end{itemize} These results not only establish the worst-case optimality of \Cref{algo:ucbowski}, but also highlight its ability to adaptively exploit structure, illustrating its broad applicability in real-world domains.